Keshav9875/taskstream/README.md

 The frontend application will run at http://localhost:5173.

 Usage
-Navigate to the frontend in your browser: http://localhost:5173.
+Navigate to the frontend in your browser: http://localhost:5173

-Register a new user account or log in with existing credentials.
+Register a new user account or log in with existing credentials

-Manage your tasks by adding, editing, or deleting them.
+Manage your tasks by adding, editing, or deleting them

 API Endpoints
 User Authentication
-POST /api/user/register: Register a new user.
+POST /api/user/register: Register a new user

-POST /api/user/login: Authenticate a user and receive a JWT.
+POST /api/user/login: Authenticate a user and receive a JWT

 Tasks
-GET /api/task: Fetch all tasks.
+GET /api/task: Fetch all tasks

-POST /api/task: Create a new task.
+POST /api/task: Create a new task

-PATCH /api/task/:id: Update a task by ID.
+PATCH /api/task/:id: Update a task by ID

-DELETE /api/task/:id: Delete a task by ID.
+DELETE /api/task/:id: Delete a task by ID